Diabetic Alert Dogs

 What are the Criteria For Individuals Interested in Getting a Diabetic Alert Dog?

-- Must have a diagnosis of Type 1 Diabetes that is well controlled.
+- Must have a diagnosis of Type 1 or Type 2 Diabetes

 - Are compliant with prescribed medication and testing protocols.